fordpic/code-everyday/log.md

 Today's Progress: Continued honing Python skills with a few code challenges & an online teaching series.

 Thoughts: Today I figured that I would really dive into Python as a language to get better not only at it but to set myself up for success with this web scraping capstone project.
 I spent a good bit of time today on CodeWars again (love that site) but unfortunately couldn't do any challenges harder than 7kyu yet - I'll keep working at it!
 I also started the Python Mastery course from Treehouse, which I'm hoping can help smooth the edges a bit as well.
 Really loving Python though as my second programming language!

+Day 13: April 19, 2021

+Today's Progress: Continued to spend more time diving into the online Python mastery course & Amplify work.

+Thoughts: Today was a tough one, as we continued to have issues with our lambda function and user authentication on AWS Amplify.
+It just doesn't seem to want to work - had to put it down for the day to focus on something else & revisit later.
+On the bright side, I've been tearing through the previously mentioned Python mastery course online through Treehouse, and I'm really starting to nail the language down.
+Will continue to work at the Amplify issues so that the capstone project is perfect!